hugemenace/nd-docs/sketching/vertex-bevel.md

 # Vertex Bevel

-The Vertex Bevel operator allows you to select any number of vertices and perform a non-destructive bevel on them.
+The Vertex Bevel operator allows you to select any number of vertices and perform a non-destructive bevel.

 ![Vertex Bevel Operator](../_media/vertex-bevel-out.jpg ':size=800')

-?> **Tip:** you can retroactively bevel any number of vertices by using the Vertex Bevel operator, even after solidifying the sketch.
+?> **Tip:** you can retroactively bevel any number of vertices by using the Vertex Bevel operator, even after performing other operations such as solidify.

 ## Options